10 Best Bike Locks Compared and Fully Reviewed

 - Impossible to pick

 - Comes with three keys

 - Small size makes it harder for thieves to get access to your bike

-- Some had problems affixing it to their bike because of its smaller size.
+- Some had problems affixing it to their bike because of its small size

 3. Kryptonite Evolution Mini-5

-The Evolution Mini-5 has a solid secure silver rating and is 13mm thick.
+The Evolution Mini-5 has a sold secure silver rating and is 13mm thick.
 It's made of thick steel that's resistant to certain types of cutting tools.